-Mount Decoeli is one of the highest peaks you can see from around Haines Junction and the highway.
-On a clear day you get a sweeping view of mountains, valleys, and icefields.
+Mount Decoeli is a pyramidal peak you can see from Haines Junction.
+From the summit on a clear day you get a sweeping view of the mountains, valleys, and icefields of Kluane National Park.

 From Haines Junction, drive north along the Alaska Highway for about 20 kms.
 Just north of the Bear Creak Summit sign, there is a pull-out on the left.

 From the south end of the pull-out, there is an obvious trail.
-You will follow along this trail which is along-side the creek for about 5km.
-At about 5km, you will reach the rock glacier.
+You will follow along this trail which is along-side the creek for about 5 km.
+At about KM 5, you will reach the base of a rock glacier.

 The rock glacier is a decent place to camp if you are staying overnight.
 It is at the base of the mountain and right before any steep inclines.